Xunzhuo/Xunzhuo/README.md

 </div>

 I study the intelligent routing @vLLM.
+I focus on bringing collective intelligence to the LLM systems.

 ***It`s just a good thinking game*** 🎲